Understanding the 9 Teacher Enneagram Types

 Your strengths are setting high expectations for students.
 You’re not afraid to make big decisions for your class, and you are really great at smooth transitions and expectations for your students.

-With weaknesses, you might have a harder time shifting plans when things aren’t going the way you planned, and you might have a hard time listening to other decisions and justifying other things.
+You might have a harder time shifting plans when things aren’t going the way you expected, and you might have a hard time listening to other people’s decisions.

-To be your best teacher self, be sure to listen to other perspectives and don’t be afraid to readjust or give yourself time to recharge.
+B e sure to listen to other perspectives and don’t be afraid to readjust or give yourself time to recharge.
+Don’t be too skeptical.
+You’re great at setting challenging goals, but be sure they are realistic.

 the challenger